Judy Blume MasterClass Review: Will This Class Help You Master Writing?

 How can I express the ways in which I loved this course?
 It was both whimsical and grounded, if that’s possible at all.

 - Judy’s honesty and positivity.
 What an amazing instructor!
 Judy is honest, vibrant and such a natural storyteller (go figure, ha).
-It’s a pleasure to listen to her explain her process and provide little tips that are actionable for writers.
-She talks a lot about her stories and how she came up with the ideas, how she crafted characters, and how she told those stories.
+It’s a pleasure to listen to her explain her complete process and provide little tips that are actionable for writers looking to develop basic skills.
+She talks a lot about her stories and how she came up with the ideas, how she crafted layered characters, and how she told those stories.
 She places a heavy emphasis on truth and emotional experiences and that’s easy to connect with and to understand.

 - The workbook!
 It’s over forty pages long and packed with information (great for revision after you’ve taken specific classes) and assignments that you can complete and share with others.
 It’s a great resource for learning.